Frequently Asked Criminal Defense Questions

 Below, we answer some of our clients’ most frequently asked questions about criminal defense.
 Please contact us directly with any other questions or to discuss your case.

-I Was Charged With A Crime.
+I Was Charged With A Crime In The Bay Area.
 What Happens Next?

 Unfortunately, there is no way to know what will happen during your case — whether you will be convicted or face penalties.
 If you hire Philip Schnayerson as your lawyer, we can only promise that he will diligently defend you against the criminal charges and potential penalties.
 He has over 30 years of experience fighting for clients like you.